 Debs found his greatest success in the 1912 Election, when he campaigned against Democratic nominee Woodrow Wilson, incumbent President William Howard Taft, and former President Theodore Roosevelt.
 Debs received almost a million votes - six percent of the ballots cast.

 After four consecutive losing presidential campaigns, in 1916 Debs decided to run for an Indiana Congressional seat.
-He campaigned on a pacifist platform of American neutrality in the First World War, and was elected.
+He campaigned on a pacifist platform of American neutrality in the First World War.
 Once the United States entered the war, Debs was arrested for violating the Espionage Act after making what the district attorney of Canton, Ohio called an anti-war speech in 1918.
 Debs in fact only mentioned the war once, but under this repressive new law, was sentenced to ten years in a federal penitentiary.
 Nominated for a fifth time as the Socialist Party's presidential candidate in 1920, Debs campaigned from his jail cell and garnered over a million votes.
 Despite repeated pleas from Debs' supporters, President Wilson refused to release Debs from prison.
 President Harding finally ordered him set free on Christmas Day 1921